Bayesian Constraints on the Neutron Star Equation of State with a Smooth Hadron-Quark Crossover: Abstract

 \section{Abstract}

-We perform a Bayesian inference of the dense-matter equation of state (EOS) within a unified framework that incorporates hadronic matter, quark matter, and a smooth hadron--quark crossover.
-The EOS is constrained using physical consistency filters, gravitational-wave data from GW170817, NICER mass--radius measurements, and hypothetical future high-precision radius data.
-We find that current observations strongly constrain the density dependence of the nuclear symmetry energy, particularly its slope and curvature, while the highest-density hadronic parameters and quark-matter parameters remain only weakly constrained.
-The posterior distributions favor a crossover centered at an energy density $\overline{\varepsilon}\sim(4$--$6)\varepsilon_0$ with a width $\Gamma\sim(0.5$--$1.0)\varepsilon_0$, where $\varepsilon_0$ is the energy density of symmetric nuclear matter at saturation.
-The most probable radius of a canonical neutron star is $R_{1.4}\simeq 11.5-13.0$ km, and the maximum mass is $M_{\rm TOV}\simeq 2.2\,M_\odot$.
-Overall, present data primarily probe the low-to-intermediate density EOS and provide limited direct sensitivity to quark matter and genuinely high-density physics, highlighting the need for next-generation precision radius measurements.
+We perform a Bayesian inference of the dense-matter equation of state (EOS) within a unified framework that incorporates hadronic matter, quark matter, and a smooth hadron–quark crossover.
+The EOS is constrained using physical consistency conditions, gravitational-wave data from GW170817, NICER mass–radius measurements, and hypothetical future high-precision radius observations.
+In contrast to most previous studies that assume a sharp first-order phase transition or fix part of the EOS, we simultaneously infer hadronic, quark, and crossover parameters within a single statistical framework.
+We find that current observations strongly constrain the density dependence of the nuclear symmetry energy, particularly its slope and curvature, while the highest-density hadronic parameters and quark-matter properties remain only weakly constrained.
+The posterior distributions favor a crossover centered at an energy density $\varepsilon \sim (4$–$6)\varepsilon_0$ with a width $\Gamma \sim (0.5$–$1.0)\varepsilon_0$.
+A pronounced peak in the speed of sound emerges naturally near the crossover region, typically around $4\varepsilon_0$, and often coincides with the central densities of $\sim 2\,M_\odot$ neutron stars.
+We further show that the trace anomaly exhibits a remarkably universal behavior across the accepted EOS ensemble and remains largely insensitive to current observational constraints.
+This indicates that present data primarily probe the low-to-intermediate density EOS, while robust inference of quark matter and genuinely high-density physics will require next-generation precision radius measurements or complementary observables.